u-root/webboot/README.md

 ## Supported Operating Systems

 ### Requirements
-ISOs must have the following to be compatible with `webboot`.
+ISOs must have the following to be fully compatible with `webboot`.

 1. 64-bit kernel
 2. Parsable `grub` or `syslinux` config file